 AT assesses at the end of each reporting period whether there is objective evidence that a financial asset or a group of financial assets is impaired.
 For debt securities, AT uses the criteria refer to (a) above.
 In the case of equity investments classified as available-for-sale, a significant or prolonged decline in the fair value of the security below its cost is also evidence that the assets are impaired.
 If any such evidence exists for available-for-sale financial assets, the cumulative loss - measured as difference between acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognised in the statement of comprehensive income - is removed from equity and recognised in the statement of comprehensive income.
-Impairment losses recognised in the statement of comprehensive income on equity instruments are not reversed through the statement of comprehensive income.
+Impairment losses recognised in the statement of comprehensive income.
 If, in a subsequent period, the fair value of a debt instrument classified as available-for-sale increases and the increase can be objectively related to an event occurring after the impairment loss was recognised in the statement of comprehensive income, the impairment loss is reversed through the separate statement of comprehensive income.